 08. Right Speech: To speak with insight and sensitivity

-In 2010 the two met in person at a festival organised by Arbitol, facing each other from different sides of an anti-semitic picket held by Phelps-Roper’s church outside the event.
-Phelps-Roper later described the experience of talking with Arbitol that day as: “Funny, friendly, but definitely on opposite sides and each sticking to our guns.”
+In 2010 the two met in person at a festival organised by Abitbol, facing each other from different sides of an anti-semitic picket held by Phelps-Roper’s church outside the event.
+Phelps-Roper later described the experience of talking with Abitbol that day as: “Funny, friendly, but definitely on opposite sides and each sticking to our guns.”

-And in an astonishing turnaround, Phelps-Roper began speaking about compassion and tolerance at Jewish gatherings organised by Arbitol himself across North America.
+And in an astonishing turnaround, Phelps-Roper began speaking about compassion and tolerance at Jewish gatherings organised by Abitbol himself across North America.

 Source: The New Yorker Newspaper

 - save us from getting into arguments and situations that we will later regret

 - enable us to develop warm, sensitive and harmonious friendships and relationships

 - develop the skill of knowing how, what and when to share our thoughts and feelings

 Words!
 Love them or hate them, it often feels like we’re drowning in the noise they create – not only in our own ears, or on the page, but in our heads.
 They have the power to uplift us and to cast us down, to liberate and to entrap.
 They create friendships and make enemies.
 They can gain us great wealth and lose us everything we possess.
 The power of speech is so great that words cannot do it justice.